strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

 | `blacklist` | Blacklisted IPs | Array | `[]`          |

 ### `logger`

+The `logger` middleware is used to log requests.

 | Option    | Description          | Type    | Default value |
 | --------- | -------------------- | ------- | ------------- |